Rugby Positions Explained: The Definitive Guide

 Before we start, below is how each position looks as it lines up on the pitch.

-Now, let’s get into the nitty and gritty.
+If not, then let’s get into the nitty and gritty.

 Rugby Positions Explained: Loose-head and tight-head props (1 & 3)